sauditore/radio-javan/README.md

 <hr/>

+### Other API endpoints:
+You can use RjBaseRequest class to extend API endpoints.
+All you need is a URL with its parameters and then POST it to server.

 ### Bad Guys:
 You may use this on your own to create bulk accounts!
 It's on your own. but you want to use my chain proxy too :)